Status and phase

 About

-The study will evaluate how safe the study drug is, how well you tolerate it, and how it works in the body and the disease's response to the drug.
-The study drug being tested is sarilumab, when given with the combination of ipilimumab, nivolumab, and relatlimab in patients with stage III or stage IV melanoma that cannot be removed by surgery.
-Previous studies have provided a strong rationale for combining sarilumab, with ipilimumab, nivolumab and relatlimab in metastatic melanoma to reduce side effects and potentially work better for this type of cancer.
+This study will evaluate how safe the study drug is, how well patients tolerate it, how it works in the body, and the disease's response to the drug.
+The study drug being tested is sarilumab, when given with the combination of ipilimumab, nivolumab, and relatlimab in patients like yourself, with stage III or stage IV melanoma that cannot be removed by surgery.
+Previous studies have provided a strong rationale for combining sarilumab, with ipilimumab, nivolumab and relatlimab in metastatic melanoma to reduce side effects and potentially work better for your type of cancer.
 Sarilumab is an FDA-approved inhibitor of the receptor for the cytokine IL-6, currently approved for the treatment of rheumatoid arthritis, but it is not FDA-approved to treat melanoma.
 This means that the use of Sarilumab to treat melanoma is considered investigational.
 The other drugs which will be administered in this study, ipilimumab and nivolumab, are also monoclonal antibodies, but they target different proteins.
 Ipilimumab and nivolumab are both approved by the FDA to treat advanced stage III and IV melanomas.
 The nivolumab + relatlimab FDC (fixed dose combination) being used in this study is considered investigational, meaning it is not approved by the FDA.
+The combination of sarilumab, ipilimumab, nivolumab and relatlimab is considered investigational because it has not yet been approved by the FDA.
+The FDA has given its permission to study the investigational combination of these drugs in this research study.

 Full description